Happy Camp, California

-Happy Camp (Karuk: athithúf-vuunupma) is a census-designated place (CDP) in Siskiyou County, California in the United States.
+Happy Camp (Karuk: athithúf-vuunupma) is a census-designated place (CDP) in Siskiyou County, California, United States.
 Its population is 905 as of the 2020 census, down from 1,190 from the 2010 census.

-The town of Happy Camp "The Heart of the Klamath" is located on State Route 96, about 70 mi west of Interstate 5 and 100 mi northeast of Willow Creek.
+The town of Happy Camp, "The Heart of the Klamath," is located on State Route 96, about 70 mi west of Interstate 5 and 100 mi northeast of Willow Creek.
 The town of Takilma, Oregon is accessible from Happy Camp (which is nearly 40 mi away).
-The shortest route to Oregon, over the Grey Back pass, is a seasonal summer road and is not cleared or maintained in snowy conditions.
+The shortest route to Oregon, over the Grey Back Pass, is a seasonal summer road and is not cleared or maintained in snowy conditions.
 The Forest Service, located in Happy Camp on SR 96, provides road closure information.